 The Company began its own independent audit process for the updating of its intellectual property portfolio in 2012.
 The goal of this process was to streamline unnecessary legacy items left over from prior management, consolidate efforts to countries and regions of interest and retire items that were no longer valid or had been replaced with new intellectual property developments.
 In 2013, the Company retained the law firm of Jones Walker LLP, with operations based in Houston, Texas and began consolidation and streamlining efforts to manage intellectual properties.
-Since that time, QS Energy has filed two additional provisional patents related to our technologies' method and apparatus.

 QS Energy is currently maintaining and licensing from Temple University a portfolio of domestic and international patents, which have either been granted or have been published and are pending subject to final approval by the respective patent agency.
 Each of these intellectual properties are related to QS Energy's AOT, Joule Heat and Fuel Injector technologies.
-AOT technologies are being actively developed and marketed by the Company.
+Subject to additional capital funding, we intend actively to continue to develop and market our AOT technology.
 Development of QS Energy's Fuel Injector and Joule Heat technologies have been suspended.
 The Company continues to maintain a license agreement with Temple University with respect to the underlying Fuel Injector patents, and is considering its options to re-start commercialization, sublicense the technology, or terminate the fuel injector license agreement with Temple.
 For details of the licensing agreements with Temple University, see Financial Statements attached hereto, Note 6.
 Please see ITEM 1A, Risk Factors below for a discussion of risks associated with these intellectual properties.